CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_google_registration_logging_settings.md

 # crowdstrike_cloud_google_registration_logging_settings (Resource)

-This resource manages the log ingestion settings for a Google Cloud project registration in Falcon Cloud Security.
+This resource manages the log ingestion settings for a Google Cloud registration in Falcon Cloud Security.

 ## API Scopes